Whis99/Snipcart_NextJS/README.md

 **Snipcart_NextJS** is an ecommerce web application created with Next.js and Snipcart.
 Next.js is a JavaScript framework that allows you to make web applications and also server-side rendering.
-Snipcart is a shopping cart platform to that allows you to add the most common e-commerce features to any website or web application in minutes.
+Snipcart is a shopping cart platform that allows you to add the most common e-commerce features to any website or web application in minutes.

 ## User Stories